cvet/fonline/README.md

 * Log: server logs append not rewrite (with checking of size)
 * Log: add timestamps and process id and thread id to file logs
 * Log: delete \n appendix from WriteLog
+* Log: colorize log texts
 * MapLoader: restore supporting of the map old text format
 * MapLoader: pass errors vector to MapLoaderException
 * MapLoader: remove mapper specific IsSelected from MapTile
 * MsgFiles: pass default to fomsg gets
-* MsgFiles: move loading to constructors
 * Properties: SetValueFromData
 * Properties: convert to hstring
 * Properties: don't preserve memory for not allocated components in entity